chekun/hexo-excerpt/README.md

 - <!-- more --> still works!
 - If you're lazy as I am, the plugin generate the excerpt for you, without breaking your sentences or codes!
 - If no <!-- more --> tag is specified, the post will be updated with excerpt and more variables.
+- CSS selector can be used to filter generated excerpt.

 ## How?